Why Your Small Business Should Offer

-If your small business doesn’t offer group health benefits, your employees must purchase their own individual plans, or go without.
-Unfortunately, it has become more difficult for employed individuals to afford coverage as premiums rise to unprecedented levels.
+If your small business doesn’t offer group health benefits, your employees must purchase their own individual health insurance plans, or go without health coverage.
+Unfortunately, it has become more difficult for employed individuals to afford coverage as premiums rise to unprecedented levels in the United States.

 In fact, premiums on individual coverage have gone up by 15 to 33 percent compared to last year, forcing families to choose between health insurance and basic necessities.
 In comparison, a recent survey by the Kaiser Family Foundation revealed that employer-sponsored plans rose by less than 5 percent in 2017.

-Although businesses that employ fewer than 50 full-time equivalents aren’t required to offer coverage under the Affordable Care Act (ACA), doing so can offer your business a number of competitive advantages.
+Although businesses that employ fewer than 50 full-time equivalents aren’t required to offer group health insurance coverage under the Affordable Care Act (ACA), doing so can offer your business a number of competitive advantages.

 Offering coverage improves employee retention rates

-When individual insurance premiums rise significantly, your employees will be forced to either ditch their coverage or may consider looking for work elsewhere.
-Small businesses that can offer affordable coverage may see lower turnover rates, recruit more desirable talent and witness a spike in employee morale.
+When individual health insurance premiums rise significantly, your employees will be forced to either ditch their coverage or may consider looking for work elsewhere.
+Small businesses that can offer affordable health plan coverage may see lower turnover rates, recruit more desirable talent and witness a spike in employee morale.
 In short, it is an excellent strategy to control costs

 A Fractle survey found that most job seekers would consider taking a position with lower compensation if it meant getting better health benefits.
 Additionally, 88 percent of survey respondents said that health insurance is a top consideration when deciding whether or not to accept a job offer.